GE is shrinking itself even further

 The moves will leave GE, once one of America's great conglomerates, focused on just aviation, power and renewable energy.

 GE has already agreed to sell its century-old rail division and is searching for a buyer of the iconic light bulb unit that Thomas Edison founded.
+On Monday, GE said goodbye to its distributed power business, which sells equipment used to generate electricity in remote areas.
 GE has already unloaded NBC Universal as well as much of GE Capital, the banking division that nearly killed the company during the financial crisis.

 Related: Inside the dismantling of GE